A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Concluding Remarks

 where for the second equality we used $\pi''_{i}= \pi \pi_i'= \pi_{\rho_i}$.
 Clearly, and so \eqref{lislcs1} finishes the proof of (i).

 Now, for (ii),

 where the third equality follows from \eqref{lislcs2}.
 This proves (ii). \end{proof}

-Clearly, the identity \eqref{eq:distributionstep}, which in fact is easily seen to remain true if $\rho$ is a random permutation in $S_n$ with an arbitrary distribution, shows that the probabilistic behavior of $LC_n(\rho, \pi)$ is identical to the probabilistic behavior of $LI_n(\pi)$.
-Among the many results on $LI_n(\pi)$ presented in Romik~\cite{Dan}, the mean asymptotic result of Vershik and Kerov~\cite{VK} thus implies that (is equivalent to):
+Clearly, the identity \eqref{eq:distributionstep}, which, in fact, is easily seen to remain true if $\rho$ is a random permutation in $\frak S_n$ with an arbitrary distribution, shows that the probabilistic behavior of $LC_n(\rho, \pi)$ is identical to the probabilistic behavior of $LI_n(\pi)$.
+Among the many results on $LI_n(\pi)$ presented in Romik~\cite{Rom}, the mean asymptotic result of Vershik and Kerov~\cite{VK}, and Logan and Shepp \cite{LS} thus implies that (is equivalent to):

 Moreover, the distributional asymptotic result of Baik, Deift and Johansson~\cite{BDJ} implies that (is equivalent to), as $n\to +\infty$,

 where $F_2$ is the Tracy-Widom distribution whose cdf is given by where $u$ is the solution to the Painlev\'e II equation: